What’s the project about?

 Are you experiencing challenges with the training?

-Please contact the training team at training@iaha.com.au for support.
+Please get in touch with the training team at training@iaha.com.au for support.

-IAHA are committed to continuous quality improvement.
+IAHA is committed to continuous quality improvement.
 If you have any feedback, please let us know via email or call (02) 6285 1010.